 Housing, Homelessness and Mental Health

-- Consumers, carers, families and support people are invited to share housing and homelessness experiences in relation to mental health through our online consultation until 24 April.
-The survey will be promoted through established networks and social media, so please promote through your connections.
+In addition to the workshops, the Commission also conducted a community online consultation.
+Consumers, carers, families and support people were invited to share housing and homelessness experiences in relation to mental health.
+The survey was promoted through established networks and social media.